Free Online FPS Counter – Test Frame Rate in Your Browser

 Frame Time: 0 ms | Stutters: 0

-Advanced FPS Counter: How to Fix Low FPS
+Advanced FPS Counter: How to Diagnose and Fix Low FPS

 Smooth gameplay depends on more than just powerful hardware.
 It depends on one number that defines your entire gaming experience, FPS, or frames per second.
-And the simplest way to understand your performance is by using a real-time FPS counter.
+And the simplest way to understand your performance is by using a real-time browser FPS tool.

 What Is an FPS Counter?